djosborne/calico-mesos-deployments/docs/mesos/README.md

 > You are viewing the calico-containers documentation for release **release**.
 <!--- end of master only -->

+#TODO: Point at new install docs for different containerizers/stars demo/prereqs

 # Mesos with Calico networking
 Calico can be used as a network plugin for Mesos both for the Docker Containerizer and the Unified Containerizer.